tiagomonteiro0715/Basic_AI_Fossil_classifier/README.md

     fn=classify_image,
     inputs=gr.inputs.Image(),
     outputs=gr.outputs.Textbox(),
-    title="Basic AI Rock Classifier",
+    title="Basic AI fossil Classifier",
-    description="Simple web app that with a machine learning model takes the image of a rock as input and outputs an histogram with the confidence levels of the predictions", article = "This project is a very simple project not to be used professionaly", style=style
+    description="Simple web app that with a machine learning model takes the image of a fossil as input and outputs an pie chard with the confidence levels of the predictions", article = "This project is a very simple project not to be used professionaly", style=style
     )